 Mating: highly seasonal, infants are born in September and October in Madagascar and between April and May in North Carolina

 Gestation: 102 days, shortest of all diurnal lemurs

 Number of young: typically 2-3 per season

 DLC Naming theme: celestial bodies (asteroids, comets, planets, stars, constellations)

 Ruffed lemurs are the largest quadrupedal lemur in Madagascar.
 Their bodies are around 20 inches (50 cm) long and their tails are slightly longer at around 23 inches (58 cm) which helps them balance as they move through the canopies of the rainforest.
 Their thick fur helps them stay warm and dry despite the rainy conditions.
 Black and white ruffed lemurs have patches of black and white fur.
 Red ruffed lemurs have deep chestnut red fur over their entire bodies with black faces, hands, and feet.

-Their diet consists mostly of fruit, nectar and pollen–they are considered the most frugivorous of all the lemurs.
-Small amounts of leaves and seeds are also consumed, primarily during the dry season when fruit and nectar is scarce or nonexistent.
-When appropriate flowers are available, the lemurs eagerly feed on nectar by sticking their long noses deep into the flower.
+Their diet consists mostly of fruit, nectar, and pollen–they are considered the most frugivorous of all the lemurs.
+As fruit-eaters, they play an important role as seed dispersers in Madagascar's rainforests: they can swallow large seeds, which pass through their guts undigested and are excreted onto the forest floor in their own packets of "fertilizer" (feces).
+When flowers are available, the lemurs eagerly feed on nectar by sticking their long noses deep into the flower.
 During this feeding, the flowers are not harmed, but the lemur’s snouts become coated with pollen, which is then transported to other flowers.
 Thus, for certain species of plants in the tropical forests of Madagascar, the ruffed lemur is an important pollinator.